blade-lang/blade-docs/index.markdown

 Blade currently supports and have been tested on the Linux, OSX and Windows operating system.
 To install Blade, you need to have [CMake](https://cmake.org/download/) and a C/C++ compiler toolchain/IDE installed on your computer.

 > **On Windows:**
-> 1. Only Visual Studio (MSVC compiler) have been tested and is currently guaranted to build Blade.
-While other compilers such as Mingw32/64 and/or Cygwin may build it, they are not currently recommended.
+> 1. Only MSVC, MinGW64 and TDM-GCC compiler have been tested and is currently guaranted to build Blade.
+While other compilers may build it, they are not currently recommended.
 > 2. A minimum of Windows SDK version 10.0.18362 is recommended.
 This will be readily available from Visual studio 2017 on Windows 10 and above.

 To install Blade, fire up your favorite terminal and run the following commands.